smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 ### `device`

 There are many different channels.
-The channels are automatically generaten for all available features.
+The channels are automatically generated for all available features.